dallas145/dotfiles/README.md

 ## Note

-To use chromium based browser, use these flags below:
+To use chromium based browser under wayland, use these flags below:

 ```conf
 --enable-features=UseOzonePlatform --ozone-platform=wayland --enable-wayland-ime